 HubSpot has a great tutorial about how to make an animated GIF, but it actually isn’t as hard as it seems.
-As far as tools go, it’s most common to use Illustrator and Photoshop to animate an image that’s already in vector format.
+As far as tools go, it’s most common to use Illustrator and Photoshop to animate an image that’s already in vector format, but most other UI design tools do the trick, as well.
 You can seamlessly transfer layers from one format to another and speed up the production, but they also allow you to have a balance of tightly designed and layered frames without distortion from adjusting the time between those frames.
 Ultimately, the idea is to create a believable motion which can span anywhere from two to twenty-two frames.
 It is also possible to create GIFs using free alternatives to the Adobe Creative Suite, but for our example we’re going to show you the GIF making process with Illustrator and Photoshop.

 How To Create A GIF

 When creating a GIF, having an image and a rough idea of what motion you want to convey a good starting point.
 With this example, we have opted to use four frames, which is pretty straightforward and gives a bold effect.
 Here we also started in Illustrator, as it’s the platform most people use to draw out vector images for graphics and logos.
 (Vector images are great as they adjust in size, which is ideal for responsive web designers working on your website.

 As you work, make sure to view the layers individually as the design continues to build.
 This will help you avoid confusion later on in the process.

 Keep in mind that GIFs add an extra bit of color for websites, feel-wise.
 Sketch out something that is eye-catching and grabs your audience.
 A good GIF is a great marketing tool.